andrew/ultimate-awesome/README.md

 - [awesome-live-streaming](https://github.com/NextNextStep/awesome-live-streaming) - A curated collection of the best tools, utilities and goodies for live streamers. .
 - [awesome-bazel](https://github.com/nicolov/awesome-bazel) - A curated list of resources for the Bazel build system.
 - [awesome-rust-talks](https://github.com/nikitaignatov/awesome-rust-talks) - Collection of talks and articles about Rust programming language.
+- [awesome-research-guides](https://github.com/nkrusch/awesome-research-guides) - A curated list of guidance about conducting scientific research.
 - [czech-bitcoin-awesome-services](https://github.com/nktrjsk/czech-bitcoin-awesome-services) - Awesome list of Czech services supporting paying with Bitcoin (or other cryptocurrencies).
 - [awesome-rag-study](https://github.com/nluninja/awesome-rag-study) - A curated collection of papers, frameworks, tools, and resources on Retrieval-Augmented Generation (RAG).
 Maintained for students of the Text Mining and Data Visualization course as a starting point for thesis research.
 - [awesome](https://github.com/nxame/awesome) - My starred awesome repos.